 What are the top three considerations for campaign planning this holiday season?

 1. Work with publishers.
 I know we all have access to a multitude of data points – but nothing beats getting the right context from an actual discussion about what audiences have done, but more importantly, what they will be doing.

 2. Lock your campaigns in.
 On so many occasions, we see buyers messaging us late in the season wanting to swap deal types because their campaigns are under-delivering – I think we’ll be seeing a lot more of this.

 3. Be sure to celebrate the year with your colleagues & clients – but get the work that is needed done so that you can enjoy it properly.

 Any other advice on how advertisers can make the most of this season?

 There is much to be said for Jimmy Barnes’ hit 1984 song ‘No Second Prize’ as it also sings true for programmatic buying in live sport.
-With horse racing, V8 Supercars, AFLW and World Surfing League, amongst many others, all on 7plus – brands can’t be following the audience for these big events that drive new and incremental audiences.
-Brands must be set and ready to go in the blocks.
+With horse racing, V8 Supercars, AFLW and World Surfing League, amongst many others, all on 7plus – brands must be set and ready to go in the blocks, to tap into these opportunities that drive new and incremental revenue.
 As live trading is very different, there’s no second prize.